 Making your own sourdough starter might sound like something only expert, artisan bakers do.
 Or hippies.
-Clearly, an average momma couldn’t do such a remarkable task, could she?
+Clearly, an average person couldn’t do such a remarkable task, right?

-Yes, she could.
-You could.
+Wrong.
+The average person could.
+In fact, you could.
 Making a homemade sourdough starter only takes flour, water, and a little patience.
 It’s much easier than you think and doesn’t require any special skills.

 And once you take your first bite of a freshly baked sourdough loaf, all crispy on the outside and chewy on the inside, homemade by you with your very own sourdough starter, you’ll be hooked.